lingtalfi/Beauty/README.md

 // DISPLAYING THE HTML PAGE
 //------------------------------------------------------------------------------/
 /**
- * Just copy the snippet below, it works every time...
+ * This is the beauty gui snippet below, just copy paste it.
  */
 ?><!DOCTYPE html>
 <html>
 <head>